Special Education Visual And Performing Arts

 By month/date, THE STUDENT will improvise a simple movement pattern based on familiar rhythms ticking of a clock, beating of a heart, rhythm of ocean waves, etc 3 out of 3 opportunities a day for 8 out of 10 days as observed and recorded by staff.

-By month/date, THE STUDENT will be able to perform a dance before an unfamiliar audience 1 out of 3 opportunities a day for 4 out of 10 days as observed and recorded by staff
+By month/date, will be able to perform a dance before an unfamiliar audience 1 out of 3 opportunities a day for 4 out of 10 days as observed and recorded by staff

-By month/date, THE STUDENT will be able to perform a dance before an unfamiliar audience 2 out of 3 opportunities a day for 6 out of 10 days as observed and recorded by staff
+By month/date, will be able to perform a dance before an unfamiliar audience 2 out of 3 opportunities a day for 6 out of 10 days as observed and recorded by staff

-By month/date, THE STUDENT will be able to perform a dance before an unfamiliar audience 3 out of 3 opportunities a day for 8 out of 10 days as observed and recorded by staff.
+By month/date, will be able to perform a dance before an unfamiliar audience 3 out of 3 opportunities a day for 8 out of 10 days as observed and recorded by staff.

 Practice performing before various audience